-Background: monocytes play an important role in the pathogenesis of inflammatory bowel disease but data are scarce regarding activity biomarkers, above all in patients under biologic therapies.

-Objective: the aim of this study was to evaluate the value of monocyte measurements in predicting flares in inflammatory bowel disease patients under maintenance treatment with anti-TNF.

-Methods: a prospective, observational cohort study was designed.
-Relapse was defined as a Harvey-Bradshaw score > 4 in Crohn's disease, and a partial Mayo score ≥ twelve months.
-A total of 95 consecutive patients were included.
-Median age was 42 years, 50.5 % were female, and 75 % had Crohn's disease.

-2 in ulcerative colitis.
-Monocyte concentration was quantified at 4-month intervals for count preceding a relapse was 563 (standard deviation: 144) compared to 405 was significantly different between relapse and remission in Crohn's disease (0.82;

-Results: in all, 65 (68.4 %) patients remained in clinical remission.
-Mean monocyte and fecal calprotectin were related to more relapses.

-(standard deviation: 177) in patients who remained in remission.
-Final monocyte count therapy, repeat monocyte counts could help monitor patients, at least in Crohn's disease.

-95 % CI: 0.71-0.90; p < 0.005).
-According to the multivariate analysis, only monocytes

-Conclusion: in conclusion, in inflammatory bowel disease patients under anti-TNF
+Monocytes play an important role in the pathogenesis of inflammatory bowel disease but data are scarce as a biomarker of activity, above all, in patients under biologic therapies.
+The aim was to evaluate the value of monocyte measurements in predicting flares in inflammatory bowel disease patients under maintenance treatment with anti-TNF.
+A prospective, observational cohort study was designed.
+Relapse was defined as a Harvey-Bradshaw score >4 in Crohn's disease and a partial Mayo score ≥ 2 in ulcerative colitis.
+Monocytes concentration was guantified at 4-month intervals for twelve months.
+95 consecutive patients were included.
+The median age was 42 years, 50.5% female and 75% with Crohn's disease.
+65 (68.4%) patients remained in clinical remission.
+Mean monocyte concentration preceding the relapse was 563 (standard deviation 144) compared to 405 (standard deviation 177) in patients who kept in remission.
+Final monocytes concentration significantly differentiated between relapse and remission in Crohn's disease (0.82; 95% CI: 0.71-0.90; P <0.005).
+In the multivariate analysis, only monocytes and fecal calprotectin related to more relapses.
+In conclusion, in inflammatory bowel disease patients under anti-TNF therapy, repeated monocytes concentration could help in order to monitoring patients, at least, in Crohn's disease.

+Abbreviations

+Adalimumab = ADA; C- reactive protein = CRP; Crohn,'s disease = CD; Erythrocyte sedimentation rate = ESR; Fecal calprotectin = FC; Inflammatory bowel disease = IBD; Infliximab = IFX; Non-steroidal anti-inflammatory drugs= NSAID; Tumor necrosis factor = TNF; Ulcerative colitis = UC

+Keywords

-Keywords: Monocytes.
-Relapse.
-Crohn's disease.
-Ulcerative colitis.
+Monocytes, Relapse, Crohn's disease, Ulcerative colitis.